 Policy

-Cal Poly seeks information and communications technology (ICT) that is universal in design and accessible to its student, employee and community audiences.
+Cal Poly seeks information and communications technology (ICT) that is accessible and inclusive by design for its student, employee and community audiences.

-This policy assists campus units in making information and communications technology (ICT) decisions that integrate effectively with campus and CSU priorities and requirements for service, support, accessibility, security, technology or compliance to regulation or law.
+This policy provides guidance to campus units in making information and communications technology (ICT) decisions that integrate effectively with campus and CSU priorities and requirements for service, support, accessibility, security, technology or compliance to regulation or law.

-Information and communication technology (ICT) includes, but is not limited to:
+Information and communication technology (ICT) includes, but is not limited to, the following categories:

-Artificial Intelligence (AI) products and services, e.g., all models / types - embedded, integrated and standalone
+Artificial Intelligence (AI) products and services (e.g., embedded, integrated, and standalone models)

 "Locally installed" applications and operating systems, e.g., for computers, servers, appliances, devices, instrumentation